MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ToolTipML-Property.md

 <Language ID>=<tooltip>
 ```

- \<Language ID\> is a Windows standard three\-letter language ID and \<caption\> is the caption text for this language.
+ \<Language ID\> is a Windows standard three-letter language ID and \<caption\> is the caption text for this language.
 Semicolons are used to separate entries.

  In the following example, values are set for Danish \(DAN\) and English \(ENG\).